bottlesdevs/documentation/getting-started/installation.md

 {% endtab %}

 {% tab title="Tumbleweed" %}
-The [package](https://download.opensuse.org/repositories/home:/WhiXard/openSUSE\_Tumbleweed/x86\_64/) for openSUSE Tumbleweed is no more maintained.
+The [package](https://download.opensuse.org/repositories/home:/WhiXard/openSUSE\_Tumbleweed/x86\_64/) for openSUSE Tumbleweed is no longer maintained.
 Feel free to port it again, contact us to list it here.
 {% endtab %}

 {% tab title="Build from source" %}